ivanobarletta/doc_IBIRYS36/docs/programs.rst

     :caption: Conda environment for IBIRYS36 programs

-Before installing the IBIRYS36 python program you have to activate ease_env.
+Before installing the IBIRYS36 python program you have to activate the ibirys36_env.
 It is convenient to gather all the programs needed by IBIRYS36 in the same folder.
 In this guide it will be called
 $IBIRYS36_PROGRAMS_PATH.